pact-foundation/pact.io/documentation/gotchas.md

 ### Consumer language != Provider language

 If you are writing tests on the Consumer side with a different language on the Provider side, you must ensure you use a common Pact Specification between them or you will be unable to validate the Pacts.

-e.g. If you are using v2 matching with the JS Consumer Pact DSL with a .NET provider, this will not work as the .NET provider only supports v1.1.
-In this case, you would need to use only v1.1 compatible matching on the Consumer side.
+Currently, all official languages are at least v2.0 compatible.